 Pennabilli’s heritage museum has a remarkably varied and fascinating collection.
 The Bishops’ Palace houses the Diocesan Museum, opened by Bishop Antonio Bergamaschi in 1962 with works and exhibits from churches and chapels throughout the Montefeltro area.

-The former town hall is now home to Mateureka, Europe’s only museum of mathematics, which tells the story of the pivotal ideas and inventions that have made mathematical history.
+The former town hall is now home to Mateureka, Europe’s only museum of mathematics, which tells the story of the key ideas and inventions that have made mathematical history.
 Finally, the Sasso Simone and Simoncello Natural Park museum has a wealth of information about the wildlife and natural resources in the whole area.

 What to do

-– No matter what religion you are (if any), do go to the traditional Jewish Procession on Good Friday.
+– No matter what religion you are (if any), go to the traditional Jewish Procession on Good Friday.
 With over 70 costumed figures parading through the old streets by candlelight, it makes quite an atmospheric spectacle.

 – There is plenty of great walking for nature lovers in Sasso Simone and Simoncello Natural Park.